Fresh Fig Cake

 - 2 eggs

 - 1 tablespoon vanilla paste or extract

 - Vanilla ice cream (optional)

 - Step 2 For the Topping: In a small saucepan melt the butter and mix in the brown sugar.
-Divide the mixture evenly among the the prepared ramekins.
-Place several piece of fig in each ramekin and set aside.
+Divide the mixture evenly among the prepared ramekins.
+Place several pieces of fig in each ramekin and set aside.